ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 15. Frosinone
 16. Rieti

-#### 6.1.2 Cultural Institutes
+### 6.2 Cultural institutions

-If we look at that on the "Cultural Institutes / Km^2" side, the provinces with have at least a 0.044 (double of italy average) are 14, and the top 16 is:
+The Italian provinces with double the number of cultural institutions compared to the Italian average per square kilometer are 14.
+The top 16 are:

 1. Trieste (**best**)
 2. Napoli